javaBin/Switcharoo/README.md

 - `cp configuration_example.js configuration.js`
 - Open `configuration.js` and fill in the blanks.
 All fields need filling.
 - `npm start`
-	- Added value: install nodemon globally and `npm start` will use it to launch Switcharoo
+	- Added value: install nodemon globally (`npm install -g nodemon`) and `npm start` will use it to launch Switcharoo